Criminalization of Women

 Pro Bono Lawyer Training

 This five-module training is for criminal lawyers joining the Criminalization of Women Project’s (CWP) pro bono roster.
 Completing this course is required to join the CWP pro bono roster.
-However, all are welcome to participate in learning more about the project and the criminalization of women in general.
+However, all are welcome to participate in learning more about the project and the criminalization of women and gender diverse people in general.

 Criminalization of Women Forum

-in 2018, a consortium of service providers collected to deliberate on the criminalization of women, focusing on four areas of concern: Mandatory charging, Immigration law, Sexual assault and the Criminalization of women, and Emerging issues.
+in 2018, a consortium of service providers collected to deliberate on the criminalization of women and gender diverse people, focusing on four areas of concern: Mandatory charging, Immigration law, Sexual assault and the Criminalization of women and gender diverse people, and Emerging issues.